-The UK government has published details of the temporary rates of customs duty it would impose on imports should a "no deal" Brexit occur.
+On March 13, 2019, the UK government published details of the temporary rates of customs duty it would impose on imports should a "no deal" Brexit occur.
 Under the temporary regime, the government expects 87% of total imports to be tariff-free.
 In relation to the remaining 13%, temporary measures would involve:

 The government would also maintain tariffs on goods including bananas, raw cane sugar, and certain kinds of fish, subject to preferential access arrangements for developing countries.

-HMRC has estimated that up to 145,000 businesses, including many small and medium sized enterprises (SMEs) would be required to navigate customs procedures for the first time as a result of Brexit.
-Where businesses have been importing only from, or exporting only to, the EU there will have been no need to consider tariffs or customs declarations due to the UK's membership of the customs union, single market and VAT territory.
-While a "no deal" Brexit remains the default legal position, many businesses face the possibility of having to comply with customs and border clearance procedures following expiry of the UK's Article 50 notice period at 11.00pm on 29 March.
+HMRC has estimated that up to 145,000 businesses, including many small and medium-sized enterprises (SMEs), would be required to navigate customs procedures for the first time as a result of Brexit.
+Where businesses have been importing only from or exporting only to, the EU there will have been no need to consider tariffs or customs declarations due to the UK's membership of the customs union, single market, and VAT territory.
+While a "no deal" Brexit remains the default legal position, many businesses face the possibility of having to comply with customs and border clearance procedures following the expiry of the UK's Article 50 notice period at 11.00pm on March.

 That two-stage process reflects the fact that the government has yet to update the tariff rates within the UK Tariff Trade Tool.

 Calculating the customs duties due on import is only part of the process.
 Businesses importing from the EU after Brexit would, for the first time, have to make customs declarations.
 HMRC's new online Customs Declarations System (CDS) is still being rolled out on a phased basis to replace the existing CHIEF system.
 Guidance on CDS is available here .
 For many SMEs, it is likely that access to CDS will become available sometime after Brexit, requiring them to use CHIEF until it is wholly replaced.